Gilberto-Felipe/Gilberto-Felipe.github.io/README.md

 I'm a Software Engineer based in Colima, Mexico.

-From Philosophy to Software Engineering.
-I graduated from Philosophy.
+My first background is in Philosophy.
 I'm passionate about discovering, learning and creating new things.
 I enjoy reading, listening to music, and playing chess.

 [Resume](/cv)